martinvonz/jj/docs/technical/concurrency.md

 The operation log is similar to a commit DAG (such as in [Git's object model](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)), but each commit object is instead an "operation" and each tree object is instead a "view".
-The view object contains the set of visible head commits, branches, tags, and the working-copy commit in each workspace.
+The view object contains the set of visible head commits, bookmarks, tags, and the working-copy commit in each workspace.
 The operation object contains a pointer to the view object (like how commit objects point to tree objects), pointers to parent operation(s) (like how commit objects point to